sebastien-andre/school_projects/calendar/readMe.md

 # Calendar Display Project

 This Python script, `cal.py`, is designed to display the calendar for a specific month and year, provided by the user through command-line arguments.
-Created by Sebastien Lee for the CSC 1301 Project 1, this simple yet effective tool utilizes Python's built-in `calendar` module to generate and print the calendar in a traditional format.

 ## Features

 - **Custom Calendar Display:** Generates a calendar for any given month and year, displaying it in a traditional format with days aligned under the appropriate weekdays.